 Probation Period in Brazil

-The maximum probationary period allowed in Brazil is 90 days (two terms of 45 days).
+The maximum probationary period allowed in Brazil is 90 days ( or two terms of 45 days).
 If the initial trial period is 45 days, it may be renewed but only for an additional term of 45 days.
 A contract may be terminated at the end of the probation period with final pay including normal pay up to the date of termination as well as untaken vacation pay and prorated 13th salary.

-Non-compete clauses in Brazil
+Non-compete Clauses in Brazil

 Non-compete clauses are not recognized by the Brazilian Labor law, and not well seen by labor courts as a judge will view such a clause as hurting the employee’s basic right to work.